All Comparisons

 LatAm execution risk usually comes from country-level payroll and documentation variance, not list price.

-Why Latin America Expansion Hiring Is Harder Than Expected
+Why Latin-america-expansion Hiring Is Harder Than Expected

 LATAM expansion hits IMSS and Infonavit in Mexico, CLT complexity in Brazil, and payroll currency volatility in Argentina-adjacent planning.
 Each country is a separate compliance project.